klipsey/DriverMod/README.md

 [![](https://raw.githubusercontent.com/ArcPh1r3/DriverMod/main/DriverUnityProject/Assets/Driver/Icons/texDriverIcon.png)]()

-To share feedback, report bugs, or offer suggestions feel free to DM @braindead_ape on Discord or make an issue on the GitHub repo
+To share feedback, report bugs, or offer suggestions feel free to create an issue on the GitHub repo or join the Discord: https://discord.gg/HV68ujvkqe

 https://youtu.be/05dgUnSWYx8